chalet-org/chalet-example-sharedlib/README.md

 To get started, [download Chalet](https://www.chalet-work.space/download), check out some of the documentation for it, and either build with the various commands from the command line, or try out the [Chalet VS Code Extension](https://marketplace.visualstudio.com/items?itemName=chalet-org.vscode-chalet) (recommended).

+The code itself is Microsoft's [fibonnacci dynamic library example](https://docs.microsoft.com/en-us/cpp/build/walkthrough-creating-and-using-a-dynamic-link-library-cpp?view=msvc-170), repurposed a bit for all platforms.

 ### Debugging